 The restaurant begins preparing the food once the customer places the order and the app informs the delivery agent when the food is being prepared or ready for delivery.
 Delivery agents pick up the prepared order from the restaurant and deliver it on time.

-Keep it in mind that all of these tasks are made convenient through Uber Eats interface.
+Keep in mind that all of these tasks are made convenient through the Uber Eats interface.
 So, you will need to do extensive market research to figure out what your app can do better.

 Here are some things you may include in your research:

 - Make a note of the USPs behind their success.

 - Analyze the target audience.

 - Identify a potential target audience.

 - Use the research to create a food delivery app plan.

 The most crucial thing in this research is the target audience.
 You cannot build a user-centric delivery app without getting into the mind of food delivery app users.
 Knowing the target audience will help you find a niche that could help your app stand out.
 For example, you could build a food delivery app with vegan, vegetarian, and non-vegetarian sections to serve a diverse customer base.